ferrance/dizave42/readme.md

 - close key that is cmd Q on mac and alt F4 on windows
 - key to switch virtual desktops on windows
+- the home row keys on this layer are one-shot mods

 ### Number Layer
 ![Number Layer](layer-numbers.png)